 Even without that implication, one of the reasons this film was an international success is surely that it plays on the fear behind this trope: not only are these "fictional" horrors real, they're coming to get you.

 The DVD version of The Ring has a special feature that lets you watch the video in its entirety.
-Once started, cannot be stopped by any means whatsoever, except unplugging your DVD player.
+Once started, it cannot be stopped by any means whatsoever, except unplugging your DVD player.
 After it's finished and you return to the title screen of the DVD, it plays the sound of a phone ringing.

 The Great Train Robbery might be the Ur Example for film.
 It doesn't even fit into the plot: just that at the end (or the beginning, depending which cut you're watching), a rough-looking bandit aims and fires his revolver at the audience.
 Some people fainted when this was first shown.

 The original House on Haunted Hill (1959) ends with one of the characters facing the camera and stating that the ghosts will come for "you" next.

-Used in several of the Amicus portmanteau films.
+Used in several of the horror Anthology Films made by Amicus Productions.
 Torture Garden ends with Dr Diabolo, a distinctly playful Satan, saying that it's only sporting to give his clients a chance of escaping his domain; "...but will YOU?"
 In the 1972 Tales From The Crypt, Ralph Richardson's gloomy Crypt Keeper dispatches all his unwilling guests to a Fire and Brimstone Hell, then turns to camera and says "Now, who's next?...Maybe - you?...".
 Asylum ends with a triumphant psychopath welcoming a new victim and addressing us with, "Got to keep the draughts out...as - Dr Starr - used to say..."